magicleap/MRTK-MagicLeapOne/README.md

 17. Build & Run.

 ## Troubleshooting
-- Make sure that Zero Iteration is disconnected if you are trying to play and interact with the project in the Unity Editor Game window.
+- Make sure that Zero Iteration is disconnected if you are trying to interact with the project in the Unity Editor Game window.
-- If you created a new Camera object, make sure it is tagged as the Main Camera
+- If you created a new Camera object, make sure it is tagged as the Main Camera.

 ## Notes